freekode/tp2intervals/README.md

 ## FAQ

 ### General
 * Ramp steps in TrainerRoad are not supported
 * **MacOS** app is not signed.
 Usually you need to open it twice.
 After opening it, be patient, it takes some time to start
 * **Windows** The app will ask to access local network and Internet, you need to allow it.
 After all it makes HTTP requests
-* In case of any problems.
-You can create an issue on [GitHub](https://github.com/freekode/tp2intervals/issues) or write directly to me iam@freekode.org.
-Add logs from your app, it can help a lot to resolve the issue.
-Or in case of TrainerRoad create HAR file
 * More info you can find on the forum https://forum.intervals.icu/t/tp2intervals-copy-trainingpeaks-and-trainerroad-workouts-plans-to-intervals/63375

 ### Sync automatically planned workouts to TrainingPeaks